Best Lump Charcoal For High Heat Grilling

 KINGSFORD Heavy Duty Deluxe Charcoal Chimney Starter, Large Capacity Zinc Steel BBQ Fire Starter with Heat Shield and Stay-Cool Handle, Vented Base Air Vents for Fast Even Lighting

-🏆 Best For: Best for Fast Even Lighting
+🏆 Best For: Best Heavy-Duty Capacity

 ✅ Pros

-- Heat shield + stay-cool handle
+- Sturdy heat shield and stay-cool handle

 ❌ Cons